It can be difficult spotting symptoms of cerebral palsy in infants because they’re so young.

 At around 2 months, infants should be able to lift their heads, react to others, and move their arms and legs.

-Around 4 months, your baby may start to move and make sounds more intentionally.
-They’ll start reaching and grasping for objects, sitting upright with your assistance, and rolling around.
+Around 4 months, your baby may start to move with increased coordination and make sounds more intentionally.
+They’ll start reaching and grasping for objects, sitting upright with your assistance, and rolling over.

 At 6 months, infants may be able to sit up on their own, express emotions through babbling, and learn to use both hands to handle objects.

 Infants at 9 months tend to be very curious and want to explore.
 They’ll usually start crawling and holding onto surfaces to pull themselves into a standing position.
-Also, they’ll begin to really develop their fine motor skills and use gestures to communicate, really engage with their toys, and flip pages in books.
+Also, they’ll begin to really develop their fine motor skills, such as use of the pincer grasp, and may use gestures to communicate.
+Additionally, they may more purposefully engage with their toys and flip pages in books.

 Around the 1-year mark, infants usually can stand and sit down on their own, point to objects, and may start taking their first steps or using simple words.